myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 }
 ```

-To store the code text in HTML attribute `data-code`, and then use it in your custom `code` component.
+To store the code text in HTML attribute `data-code` and then use it in your custom `code` component.

 ## Edge runtime

-When you are using Next.js edge runtime (experimental so far), you can not use Node native modules like `fs`.
+When using Next.js edge runtime (experimental so far), you can not use Node native modules like `fs`.
-But with next-mdx-remote, you need to read the post file content from filesystem to provide them.
+But with next-mdx-remote, you need to read the post file content from the filesystem to provide them.
-Pages with only `getStaticProps` should be still fine, but API routes for like RSS and sitemap will break.
+Pages with only `getStaticProps` should still be fine, but API routes for things like RSS and sitemap will break.

-An easy-to-think solution is to embed the post content to the server bundle.
+An easy-to-think solution is to embed the post content into the server bundle.
-But there will be many posts in a folder and without other helpers we need to manually import all MDX/Markdown posts.
+But there will be many posts in a folder, and without other helpers, we need to import all MDX/Markdown posts manually.
 To resolve it, we can create a webpack loader to import all files in a folder as a map (also available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/webpack/dirLoader.js)):

 ```js